Pizzuti92/MG-MAMPOSSt/README.md

 ```bash
 $ sh script/script_runmam.sh -t
 ```
-where the additional option ```bash -t ``` prints the execution time.
-If everything worked fine, at the end of the execution one should obtain the following printed message:
+where the additional option ```-t``` prints the execution time.
+If everything worked fine, at the end of the run one should obtain the following printed message:
 ```bash
  Best-fit (kinematic only)
    r_200    =  1.410